-Georgia Giannakopoulou, Graeme Gilloch
+Edited By Georgia Giannakopoulou, Graeme Gilloch

 December 31, 2020

-This book explores the thought of – and is dedicated to – David Frisby, as one of the leading sociologists of the late twentieth and early twenty-first centuries.
-Presenting original examinations of his unique social theory and underlining his interdisciplinary approach to the critical ...
+This book explores the thought of – and is dedicated to – David Frisby, one of the leading sociologists of the late twentieth and early twenty-ﬁrst centuries.
+Presenting original examinations of his unique social theory and underlining his interdisciplinary approach to the critical interpretation ...